yaoyuhan/ForcePhotZTF/README.md

 # ForcePhotZTF
-This is written for getting the light curves of ZTF transients by force photometry.
+This is written for getting the light curves of ZTF transients by forced-PSF photometry.

 ## Python versions and package dependencies:
 - python 3.6